reTHINK-project/specs/tests/idm/readme.md

 ## Future work
 As described above, we provided two approaches of the identity management that are complementary.
 It was not possible to integrate both due to lack of time.
-For future integration, runtime IdModule must implement an API that can take an identity hint as an input.
+For future integration, runtime IdModule API has evolved in such a way it that can take an identity hint as an input.
+If this hint is not used the application cannot control the identity used by the hyperties.
-Currently, there is no possibility for the application to give this hint to the core runtime IdModule.
-The consequence is that the application cannot control the identity used by the hyperties.
-As the runtime needs an authentication too, there may be a double authentication, and the identity on the application and on the runtime may differ.
+As the runtime needs an authentication too, there may be a double authentication, and the identity on the application and on the runtime may differ which is not an optimal user experience in most of the cases.
-This constitues a terrible user experience.
 Another important point is the possibility to add negotiation between peers, to allow IdP restriction and security level to a conversation.
 This feature is described in [Corre et al. paper](https://link.springer.com/chapter/10.1007%2F978-3-319-60131-1_27) and is implemented for demonstration purpose, but not integrated in the core runtime.